lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 discussion of these properties in ML-DSA can be found at
 {{CDFFJ21}}.

-These properties are dependent, in part, on unambiguous public key serialization.
-It for this reason the public key structure defined in {{ML-DSA-PublicKey}} is intentionally encoded as a single OCTET STRING.

 ## Rationale for disallowing HashML-DSA {#sec-disallow-hash}

 The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be